 In this section, we present an analysis of the collected conferencing data.
 After introducing some preliminaries, we first discuss a grounding of the communities given through the assignment of participants to special interest groups.
-After that, we consider explicit roles (Prof., PostDoc, PhD-Student, Student) and organizing roles (organizers vs. regular participants).
+After that, we consider roles concerning academic status (Prof., PostDoc, PhD-Student and Student) and roles concerning the conference organization (organizers and regular participants).